Giovanni Battista Tommasi: 1798–1803

 In 1798, however, Bonaparte captured Malta and grand master Ferdinand von Hompesch zu Bolheim abdicated.
 Tommasi and the other knights were forced to leave the island and were scattered across Europe.
 An important section of the order regrouped in Russia and chose Paul I of Russia as Grand Master, but the pope did not recognise this election since he felt that the order could not be led by a married Russian Orthodox man who had never belonged to the order.
 On Paul's death, his son Alexander I of Russia decided to end this irregular situation and refused to be Grand Master.
 In the meantime the British had captured Malta and the Allied nations had agreed to re-establish the order, still dispersed across Europe and Russia and so unable to gather for a general assembly.
-The election of a new Grand Master was thus (for this instance only) deferred to the pope (then pope Pius VII), with each priory presenting a candidate to him - Tommasi (then in exile in Messina) was one of these candidates.
+The election of a new Grand Master was thus (for this instance only) deferred to the pope (then Pope Pius VII), with each priory presenting a candidate to him - Tommasi (then in exile in Messina) was one of these candidates.

 In the meantime, in September 1802, Pius had offered the post to bailli Bartolomeo Ruspoli (born 1754), a Roman prince who had been general of the order's galleys for four years, but Ruspoli was then in Scotland and declined the post.
-A second consistory chose Tommasi as Grand Master on 9 February 1803, on the recommendation of Alexander I and the Ferdinand, king of Naples, and he was appointed on 11 March the same year.
+A second consistory chose Tommasi as Grand Master on 9 February 1803, on the recommendation of Alexander I and Ferdinand IV & III, King of Naples and Sicily, and he was appointed on 11 March the same year.